kaki-lang/kaki/docs/tutorial/functions.md

 2.  **Optional** arguments are prefixed with `?`.
 Optional arguments are positional, but do not necessarily need to be supplied.
 They take on a default value of `none` if not specified.
-3.  **Variadic** arguments allow an unlimited number of arguments to be supplied.
-There can be one variadic argument collector per function, which is prefixed with `*`.
+3.  **Variadic positional** arguments allow an unlimited number of arguments to be supplied.
+There can be one variadic positional argument collector per function, which is prefixed with `*`.
 The collector will collect all of the arguments in a list.
-If no variadic arguments are given, then it takes the value of the empty list, `[]`
+If no variadic positional arguments are given, then it takes the value of the empty list, `[]`
 4.  **Keyword** arguments are arguments which are always passed by name, but are position independent.
 Keyword arguments are specified and passed in the form `name: value`.
 A keyword aergument is specified in the function signature using a trailing `:`, such as `a:`.
 Keyword arguments are required unless specified with a leading `?`, such as `?a:`.
 When optional keywords are not specified they take on the value of `none`.
-A catch-all variable for keywords (similar to variadic arguments) can be defined using a prefix `**`.
+Variadic keyword arguments (similar to variadic positional arguments) can be defined using a prefix `**`.
 If none are given then the value is the empty hash map, `{}`.
 5.  **Block** arguments are specified with a prefix `&`, and can be passed as a closure.
 Blocks are required, but can be made optional by prefixing with `?&` instead of `&`, in which case the block argument is `none` if not